 A Rare Political Consensus

 In Australia, political unity is rare, but there is broad agreement on the need for action to protect children from the harms of social media.
-The opposition party proposed a social media age limit in June, which was quickly endorsed by Prime Minister Anthony Albanese and state leaders.
+The opposition party proposed a social media age limit in June, quickly endorsed by Prime Minister Anthony Albanese and state leaders.
 In a video posted to Instagram, Albanese said, “Social media isn’t social at all.
 It’s doing harm to our children, and we need to put a stop to it.”

 Dany Elachi, a parent who once allowed his 10-year-old daughter to use a smartphone, agrees.
 After seeing how quickly it consumed her life, Elachi and his wife formed the Heads Up Alliance to encourage other parents to delay giving smartphones to their kids.
 “We’re seeing suicide notes from children that mention social media as a factor in their deaths,” Elachi said.
 “How can we still be debating whether social media is harming our children?”